visali231996/multiagent_adk/README.md

 Demo-grade wallet system

 DOCX JSON must be perfectly formatted
+Internet required for live pricing

+Not production-ready security

 ## RUNNING THE APPLICATION
 In powershell, go to agent folder
 `adk run .`